betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 )
 ```

-- **Existing bet:** checking whether a bet's already been placed on the runner (a number show in column AB when there's a bet on that runner)
+- **No existing bet:** checking whether a bet's already been placed on the runner (a number show in column AB when there's a bet on that runner)

 ``` excel hl_lines="6"
 =IF(